-Chalk it up to bad timing or perhaps just the end of our lucky crowd-free streak, but our arrival at Vintgar Gorge seemed to coincide with that of every other tourist in the region.
-As we stood in that ticket line that nearly stretched into the parking lot, we realized our time at Vintgar Gorge wasn’t going to be quite as serene as we had hoped.
-Instead, we were going to walk the mile-long gorge with 200 of our newest and closest friends, most of whom were incognizant of personal space and completely oblivious to anyone trying to snap a photo, well, unless they were the one trying to capture the scenery, of course.
+Chalk it up to bad timing or perhaps just the end of our lucky crowd-free streak, but our arrival at Vintgar Gorge seemed to coincide with that of every other tourist in Slovenia.
+As we stood in the ticket line that nearly stretched into the parking lot, we realized our time visiting Vintgar Gorge wasn’t going to be quite as serene as we had hoped.
+Instead, we were going to walk the mile-long gorge with 200 of our new best friends, most of whom were incognizant of personal space and completely oblivious to anyone trying to take photos.
+Well, unless they were the one trying to capture the amazing Slovenian scenery, of course.

-As we moved further into the gorge toward the end of the park and the 50-foot waterfall, Sum, the crowds thinned.
+As we moved further along Vintgar Gorge toward the end of the park and the 50-foot waterfall, Sum, the crowds thinned.
 That’s not to say they disappeared, but the congestion eased and we could walk and stop to take pictures or admire the surroundings without feeling overwhelmed by the hordes around us.

-When we arrived at the end of the gorge, in addition to finding a snack bar and toilets, we again found the masses.
+When we arrived at the end of Vintgar Gorge, in addition to finding a snack bar and toilets, we again found the masses.
 Squishing onto the picnic table benches and vying for the best spot for a family photo in front of the waterfall, the end of Vintgar Gorge was as crowded as the beginning.

 The path through Vintgar Gorge is technically an in-and-out trail; meaning to get back out we would have to fight our way through on-coming traffic like the fish in the river below swimming upstream.
-The idea of it was daunting and since we didn’t have a car parked at the entrance, but had instead taken the bus from Lake Bled to Vintgar Gorge, we opted to continue our hike, completing a loop back to the lake.
+The idea of it was not the least bit appealing.
+Since we didn’t have a car parked at the entrance, but had instead taken the bus from Lake Bled to Vintgar Gorge, we opted to continue our hike, completing a loop back to Lake Bled.

-Passing the snack shack on the right – the same way we got to get to the bottom of the waterfall – we turned right up the steps that led to a trail through the forest.
+Passing the snack shack on the right – the same way we got to the bottom of the Vintgar Gorge waterfall – we turned right up the steps that led to a trail through the forest.
 We followed the arrows for Bled and Sv.
 Katarina, the trail weaving through the tall trees to an open pasture and then back into the forest.
-We passed – and were passed by – others who were hiking the trail, but it was far less crowded than the path through Vintgar Gorge.
+We passed others who were hiking the trail, but it was far less crowded than the path through Vintgar Gorge.

 After a 20-minute hike, we reached a restaurant and St. Catherine’s (St. Katarina) Church on the top of Hom Hill above the town of Zasip.
 The small, stone church was built in the early 1400s as a pilgrimage church.
 The panoramic views extended across the rooftops and farm fields all the way to Bled Castle.
 We found the tranquility we were expecting when we started our day.

-Following the road past the church, we made the pleasant walk downhill to the small town of Zasip.
-It was quiet in the rural village.
+Following the road past the church, we made the pleasant walk downhill to the small town of Zasip, Slovenia.
+It was a classic, quiet and rural Slovenian village.
 Houses with wooden shutters and flowers spilling from window sills clustered together along the road.
 We continued on to Lake Bled, where again the crowds were present, but far less than at the beginning of our Vintgar Gorge visit.

 Although our ‘nature hike’ through Vintgar Gorge wasn’t exactly what we had envisioned, it was worth seeing.
-Better timing – arriving earlier or later in the day – may have resulted in fewer crowds.
-Extending our hike from the end of Vintgar Gorge through Zasip back to Lake Bled was a highlight of the excursion and had we doubled back to the main entrance, we may have left feeling let down about the experience as a whole.
+Better timing – arriving earlier or later in the day – may have resulted in fewer Vintgar Gorge crowds.
+Extending our hike from the end of Vintgar Gorge through Zasip back to Lake Bled was a highlight of the excursion and had we doubled back to the main entrance, we likely would have been let down about the experience as a whole.

 Official Site: Vintgar.si